See here for our alumni list and group photos.

 Alex is an Assistant Professor in the Department of Atmospheric and Climate Science at the University of Washington.
 His research combines satellite remote sensing, numerical modeling, and Bayesian inference to investigate interactions between the carbon cycle and atmospheric chemistry.
 Before joining UW, he was a Miller Postdoctoral Fellow at UC Berkeley.
-He completed his PhD in Atmospheric Chemistry at Harvard in 2017 and his BS in Mechanical Engineering at the University of Colorado in 2012.
-He received the AGU Holton Award in 2020 for early-career research excellence and leads the FETCH4 project, an international collaboration funded by Schmidt Sciences focused on improving the representation of methane in chemistry-climate models.
+He completed his PhD in atmospheric chemistry at Harvard in 2017 and his BS in mechanical engineering at the University of Colorado in 2012.
+He received the AGU Holton Award in 2020 for early-career research excellence and leads the FETCH4 project, an international collaboration across 28 institutions and 8 countries focused on improving our understanding of the past and modern methane cycle.

 Alex was born in Cambridge, MA and grew up in Boulder, CO.
 Growing up in Boulder helped foster his love of the environment and the outdoors.
 During the summer he spends his free time trail running, rock climbing, and backpacking.
 In the winter, he enjoys skiing and telemarking.